csqui/resurgent-river/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly highly efficient, in addition to restricting unauthorized access to the network.
+Load balancing ensures that the application will be highly efficient, in addition to restricting unauthorized access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to operating system metrics or log data.

 The configuration details of each machine may be found below.